rsms/move/web/how-to-move.md

 Functions is a very powerful tool when writing programs.

-When creating a function, we can specify *function arguments*, which are sorrounded by parentheses and put in between the "^" and the "{".
+When creating a function, we can specify *function arguments*, which are surrounded by parentheses and put in between the "^" and the "{".
 These "arguments" are just like *variables*, but which are only available inside our function.